 - Specific functionality and business complexity – for example, does your business need tools for eCommerce?
 Do you have multiple warehouse locations?

-- Implementation method – cloud-based or on-premises
+- Implementation method – cloud-based or on-premises, on-site or remote

-- Implementation Costs:
+- Implementation costs:

 - System set-up and configuration